-- Feature Packages: Many CRM vendors group their feature modules into packages and force the customer to purchase functionality they do not need.
-It is a way for vendors to generate more revenue by splitting up functionality and allocating them in other packages forcing you to purchase a package you would not normally use.
+- Feature Packages: Many CRM vendors group their feature modules into packages and force the customer to buy functionality they do not need.
+It is a way for vendors to generate more revenue.
+They split up functionality and divide features into other packages.
+This forces you to purchase a package you would not normally use.
 Often, because of this practice, there can be confusion on what features are truly in each package.

-- Ala Carte Module Pricing: C2CRM offers Add-On Module pricing as a way to have the customer pay for what they need by adding only the specific functional modules.
+- Ala Carte Module Pricing: C2CRM offers Add-On Module pricing.
+Using this model, the customer only pays for what they need.

-- Core Module – This module is always required since it contains the base code the system runs on plus all the common items such as security, user profiles, workflows, calendars, reporting tool, etc. Finally, it contains the relationship management functionality which includes the Account, Contact and Activity modules.
+- Core Module – This module is always required since it contains the base code the system runs on.
+Plus it contains all the common items such as security, user profiles, workflows, calendars, reporting tools, etc. Finally, it contains the relationship management functionality which includes the Account, Contact and Activity modules.
 The core module can function as a standalone and provide basic CRM usage.